valancej/CIS-Docker/README.md

 - Container Images and Build File
 - Container Runtime

-Anchore is a service that analyzes Docker images and applies user-defined acceptance policies to allow automated container image validation and certification.
+Anchore is a service that analyzes Docker images pre-runtime and applies user-defined acceptance policies to allow automated container image validation and certification.
+Anchore is more commonly used with a CI tool similar to Jenkins in order to streamline container image builds in a more automated fashion.
 The critical component in helping achieve any sort of compliance are Anchore Policy Bundles.
-With these, users have full control over what specific policy rules they would like their Docker images to adhere to.
+With these, users have full control over what specific policy rules they would like their Docker images to adhere to, and potentially fail or warn users based on the outcome of these evaluations.

 ## Scoring Information